The Healthiest Organic Wine Brands We’ve Found (Updated 2024)

 Is It Better to Buy Organic Wine?

 A good organic wine is sulfite-free, sugar-free, and obviously tastes great!
-But before getting into what makes organic wine brands so healthful, let’s talk about regular wine.
+But before getting into what makes organic wine brands so much better for you, let’s talk about regular wine.
 Here’s what’s wrong with most of the wine you can buy in the United States:

-1. Additives.
-Wines in the U.S. can include as many as 76 additives without having to disclose them on the label?
+- Additives.
+Wines in the U.S. can include as many as 76 additives without having to disclose them on the label.
 These can include defoaming agents, ammonia, sawdust to mimic an oaky flavor, GMO yeasts, sulfites, artificial coloring to darken red wine, sugar or high fructose corn syrup, and “fining agents” like polyvinyl-polpyr-rolidone.
-All of these additives provide a consistent taste, color to wine, speed up wine production.
+All of these additives provide a consistent taste and color to wine, and can speed up wine production.

 The Healthiest Wine Brands to Drink: Meet Dry Farm Wines